-You must configure the base operating system of your node machines to use Anthos clusters on bare metal.
+You must configure the base operating system of your node machines to use GKE on Bare Metal.
 This page contains the steps you need to take to complete the needed configuration.
-For more information about troubleshooting Anthos clusters on bare metal, see the troubleshooting guides.
+For more information about troubleshooting GKE on Bare Metal, see the troubleshooting guides.

 Before you begin

 Ensure you are using a supported version of your operating system.
-Anthos clusters on bare metal supports the following versions for RHEL:
+GKE on Bare Metal supports the following versions for RHEL:

 - RHEL 8.1